🌟Hacktoberfest 2025 & Hacksquad 2025 πŸŽ‰

 6. Open your browser: Open your web browser and go to http://localhost:4000 to see the site.

-For more information on Jekyll, visit the Jekyll documentation.
+More information on Jekyll, visit the Jekyll documentation.